penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-teachers-teacher-properties-generalsettings.md

 ## dailyBuildingTransfers

-Maximum number of transfers between buildings that can do the teacher per day.
+Maximum number of movements between buildings that the teacher can make per day.

 `dailyBuildingTransfers`